shnewto/symbolic-regression-c/README.md

 Notes:

-- This can be a beast with the right data set.
+- This can be a beast with the right configuration.
 For instance, with the current data set, running with a population size of 1000 individuals for 1000 generations may take something like an hour to run to completion.